Eleutherodactylus amplinympha

-Eleutherodactylus amplinympha is a species of frog in the family Eleutherodactylidae.
+Eleutherodactylus amplinympha, known commonly as the Dominica frog (Note: Also as the Dominican whistling frog, the Dominican rain frog or the Dominican piping frog.) or the Dominican gounouj, is a species of frog in the family Eleutherodactylidae.
 It is endemic to Dominica, in the Lesser Antilles, where it occurs in the interior of the island at elevations of 300–1200 m above sea level.
 The species is a habitat generalist with a preference for slightly open rainforests at higher elevations.
-It is threatened by habitat loss in some areas.
-It is locally known as the gounouj.